Torann/lyften.com/source/projects/mediasort/_doc/index.md

 php artisan vendor:publish --provider="Torann\MediaSort\MediaSortServiceProvider"
 ```

-A configuration file will be publish to `config/mediasort.php`.
+A configuration file will be published to `config/mediasort.php`.